Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Thermodynamic sterilization is a patented technology that can remove up to 99% of the viruses, bacteria, and other microorganisms in your air.
 It rids your air of these contaminants using very high temperatures of over 400℉.

 Filterless air purifiers are typically rated to last up to 10,000 hours.
-That’s a total of 5 years if you run it all day, every day.
+That’s a total of 5 years if you run it every day.
 However, if you clean and maintain it properly, it could last a lot longer than that.
 It will also depend on how hard it has to work to clean your air.
 If you live in a particularly polluted area or you expect it to be clean air filled with pet dander and cigarette smoke, that could significantly shorten its lifespan.

 If it sounds like a filterless air purifier is for you, there are some key considerations you should know about before making a purchasing decision.
 One of the most important things to think about is the type of filtration technology you want, followed by size and noise level.